Affine Grassmannians and the geometric Satake in mixed characteristic

 \subsection{Perfect algebraic spaces perfectly of finite presentation}

 Perfect schemes/algebraic spaces of positive dimension are never of finite type over $k$.
-But we shall see the ``infinity" here is really mild.
+But as we shall see below, the ``infinity" here is really mild.

-\begin{dfn} We say that a perfect $k$-algebraic space $X$ is locally perfectly of finite type\footnote{The terminology is suggested by B. Conrad.} if there exist an \'{e}tale affine cover $\{U_i\}$ of $X$ such that each $U_i$ is the perfection of an affine scheme of finite type over $k$.
-We say a perfect $k$-algebraic space $X$ is perfectly of finite type if it is locally perfectly of finite type and quasi-compact.
-We say that a perfect $k$-algebraic space perfectly of finite presentation (\emph{pfp} for short) if it is perfectly of finite type and quasi-separated. \end{dfn}
+\begin{dfn} A perfect $k$-algebraic space $X$ is said locally perfectly of finite type\footnote{The terminology is suggested by B. Conrad.} if there exist an \'{e}tale affine cover $\{U_i\}$ of $X$ such that each $U_i$ is the perfection of an affine scheme of finite type over $k$.
+A perfect $k$-algebraic space $X$ is said perfectly of finite type if it is locally perfectly of finite type and quasi-compact.
+A perfect $k$-algebraic space is said perfectly of finite presentation (\emph{pfp} for short) if it is perfectly of finite type and quasi-separated. \end{dfn}

-\begin{rmk}(i) A pfp perfect algebraic space is an fpqc algebraic space. (ii) In \cite{Se}, a separated and perfectly of finite type perfect $k$-scheme is called a perfect variety. \end{rmk}

-We have the following result, generalizing \cite[\S 1.4, Proposition 9]{Se}. \begin{prop} Let $X$ be a perfect algebraic space over $k$.
-Then $X$ is perfectly of finite presentation if and only if there exist an algebraic space $X'$ of finite presentation over $k$ such that $X={X'}^\pf$. \end{prop} \begin{proof}Clearly, if such $X'$ exists, then $X$ is perfectly of finite presentation.
-We prove the converse.
-In fact, we prove a slightly stronger result. \begin{lem} Let $X$ be a perfect pfp algebraic space over $k$, and $U\subset X$ be an open dense subspace.
-Let $U'$ be a reduced algebraic space of finite presentation over $k$ with $U={U'}^\pf$.
-Then there is $X'$, of finite presentation over $k$, containing $U'$ as an open subspace, such that $X={X'}^\pf$. \end{lem} For an algebraic space $S$, let $|S|$ denote its underlying topological space.

-We first assume that $X$ is a scheme.
-We define a sheaf of rings on $|X|$ by